 - Before you have one, make sure it's necessary. - Send the agenda ahead of time.
-Make sure you describe any items you would like feedback on so your committee members can come prepared with suggestions.
-Also, send any materials they need to review ahead of time, so they have time to review and have questions or concerns ready for the meeting. - Begin and end on time. - Facilitate the meeting process. - Ask direct questions of those that are not engaging.
+Ensure you describe any items you would like feedback on so your committee members can come prepared with suggestions.
+Also, send any materials members need to review beforehand so they have time to review and have questions or concerns ready for the meeting. - Begin and end on time. - Facilitate the meeting process. - Ask direct questions of those that are not engaging.
 Corral the over-talkers so they don't dominate. - Don't just ask yes or no questions.
-Include open-ended questions so you can draw out their opinions. - Sum up all recommendations made and go over any assignments and due dates. - Be positive. - Be impartial and know the information you are presenting to them. - Evaluate your meetings throughout the year.
+Include open-ended questions so you can draw out their opinions. - Sum up all recommendations and review any assignments and due dates. - Be positive. - Be impartial and know the information you are presenting to them. - Evaluate your meetings throughout the year.
 Is the structure working?
 Are committee members participating?
 Make any corrections needed.

 Quorum for a committee meeting is a majority (more than half) of the filled positions.
-Example: If there are ten positions on the committee, but only seven positions are filled, then the quorum is four.
+Example: If ten positions are on the committee, but only seven are filled, then the quorum is four.